 Participation in the EU ETS is mandatory for companies operating in these sectors, but in some sectors only plants above a certain size are included.
 Governments can exclude certain small installations from the system if fiscal or other measures are in place that will cut their emissions by an equivalent amount.

-For commercial airlines, the system covers CO2 emissions from flights within and between countries participating in the EU ETS (except Croatia, until 2014).
-International flights to and from non-ETS countries are also covered, but the EU deferred the scheme's application to these for 2012 to allow time for agreement to be reached on a global framework for tackling aviation emissions.
+The EU ETS covers CO2 emissions from flights within and between countries participating in the EU ETS.
+International flights to and from non-ETS countries are also covered.

 Making a difference

 The EU ETS has put a price on carbon and shown that it is possible to trade in greenhouse gas emissions.
 Emissions from installations in the scheme are falling as intended.

 The success of the EU ETS has inspired other countries and regions to launch cap and trade schemes of their own.
 The EU aims to link up the ETS with compatible systems around the world to form the backbone of an expanded international carbon market.
 The European Commission has agreed in principle to link the ETS with Australia’s system in stages from mid-2015.